 (Note: There are likely many ways to achieve sticky rice.
 This method works well for me, especially since I live in a tiny house and don’t have much kitchen space for fancy cookware items.)

-Being an all-organic eater, it took me some time to find the best sticky rice, but I finally found it!
-I recommend McCabe glutinous, sweet, sticky rice.
+Being an all-organic eater, it took me some time to track down the best sticky rice, but I finally found it!
+Whether you primarily eat organic or not, you’ll love McCabe’s glutinous, sweet, sticky rice for its quality, flavor, and affordability.

 Best Rice For Sticky Rice